-- 1. Planning and Environmental Services including Planning Services and Strategic Planning; and - 2.
+- Planning and Environmental Services including Planning Services and Strategic Planning; and - 2.
 Natural Resource Management Including Pest Management, Coastal Management, Walking Tracks, and River Management; and - 3.
 Environmental Management including nuisance management and environmental protection.; and - 4.
-Waste Management including Management of historical landfill sites, Management of Waste Transfer Stations, and Waste reduction education.
+Environmental Management of historical landfill sites, and historical transfer stations, and environmental education programs.

-For the 2022/2023 financial year, the Environmental Management Levy is fixed by Council at \$222.00 per rateable assessment.
+For the 2023/2024 financial year, the Environmental Management Levy is fixed by Council at \$237.00 per rateable assessment.